 If you’ve experienced a delay or mistake in the diagnosis of skin cancer or melanoma that has affected your quality of life, the expert solicitors at Potter Rees Dolan are here to help you and your family secure compensation for your suffering and any impact the mistake has had on your future.

-Having cancer is a terrifying experience, but it can be made even more stressful and frustrating if you know that your cancer hasn’t been diagnosed quickly enough, or that treatment has been delayed through no fault of your own.
+Receiving a diagnosis of cancer is frightening and the situation is even more stressful if you know that your cancer hasn’t been diagnosed quickly enough, or that treatment has been delayed due to negligence on the part of a healthcare professional.

-We understand that a late diagnosis means reduced treatment options and, therefore, sadly often a worse outcome.
-This is why you shouldn’t hesitate to make a claim.
-Our work will help you get the financial and emotional support you need to improve your quality of life, and to provide for you and your family in the future.
+A late diagnosis could mean reduced treatment options and potentially could affect your prognosis, which is why you shouldn’t hesitate to investigate a claim if you have been put in this position.
+Our legal team will help you obtain answers and get the financial and emotional support you need to improve your quality of life, and to provide for you and your family in the future.

-If you would like to speak to us about a skin cancer misdiagnosis claim, speak to our team today on 0800 027 2557.
-If you’d like to send us an email instead, fill in our online contact form and a member of our team will be in touch.
-If you want to speak to someone specific, view our people page for more information.
+If you would like to speak to us about a skin cancer misdiagnosis claim, call us today on 0800 027 2557.
+If you’d like to send us an email instead, fill out the online contact form on this page and a member of our team will be in touch.

 What is skin cancer?

 Malignant melanoma - this cancer affects the pigment cells and the skin around them, and may also spread to other areas such as the lymph nodes, liver and lungs.